 Healthcare / Life Sciences

-There are two overall motion-control tasks related to liquid handling.
+There are two overall motion control tasks related to fluid handling.
 First is the actual movement/control of the fluid itself.
 This means precisely delivering a particular volume of fluid, a particular flow rate, or a particular pressure.
 Second is the movement of the containers which hold these fluids, such as test tubes, microscope slides, and a variety of other carriers.

 Although we don't normally think of moving fluid as a motion control problem, as we shall see it most certainly is.
-So sit back, relax, and pour yourself a tall glass of fluid as we take a deep dive into automated liquid handling!
+So sit back, relax, and pour yourself a tall glass of your favorite liquid beverage as we take a deep dive into precision fluid handling.

 Figure 1 shows the liquid handling portion of such a system schematically.
 The major elements are the pump, the connective tubing, the working fluid, and the aspirate/dispense head (often called the tip).